luastan/tricks-content/web/server-side/sqli.md

 </template>
 </smart-tabs>

+> When using a request file with `-r` you will need to specify ` --force-ssl` in order to make https requests since `sqlmap` defaults to http.

 ### Examples - Exploitation

 ### Tamper scripts

 Amazing functionality.
 Basically `sqlmap` offers a way for you to run custom python code to process payloads before sending them, which is very handy to bypass character restrictions and exploit complex second-order injections.

 #### Predefined tamper scripts